British American Racing: Preparations

+Customer Supertec era (1999)

 1999

-In a disastrous maiden season, BAR failed to score a single point in the Constructors' Championship.
-The car was relatively quick and often qualified in the midfield, as seen especially in the Spanish Grand Prix, where Villeneuve had briefly run in 3rd place ahead of the Ferraris before pitting in.
+In a disastrous maiden season, BAR failed to score a single point in the Constructors' Championship, being the only one of the eleven teams that season not to do so.
+The car was relatively quick and often qualified in the midfield, as seen especially in the Spanish Grand Prix, where Villeneuve had briefly been in third place ahead of the Ferraris before pitting in.

 However, the car suffered from chronic reliability issues, resulting in many instances of the car failing to finish the race.
 This was especially the case of Villeneuve, who started the season with 11 straight retirements before his first race finish of the season at Belgium, only to twice more fail to finish the race in the European and Malaysian Grands Prix later on.
+The Belgian event was notable also for both Villeneuve and Zonta having similar serious crashes during qualifying sessions, reportedly as a result of the drivers betting they could take the famous Eau Rouge corner flat.

 Zonta sustained an injury during practice for the Brazilian Grand Prix and was unable to participate in qualifying for the race.
 He was also forced to miss out on the next three races due to that injury.
 Mika Salo, who filled in for Zonta in those three races, provided the team with its season best finish of 7th at San Marino (although Salo himself did not reach the chequered flag at the end of the race).